AndrikSeeger/ZombieLoadExample/README.md

 * **How do I know which core IDs are hyperthreads?**

     You can use the [coreinfo tool from Windows Sysinternals](https://docs.microsoft.com/en-us/sysinternals/downloads/coreinfo).
+    The core count starts at 0b1 for the affinity mask.

 * **Can I run the PoC in a virtual machine?**